neptuneresearch/monero-heuristics/tx_ringmember_sourcetx/tx_ringmember_sourcetx.md

 Given: RingCT transactions only

 # Answers
+1. Count each case from Question A,B,C; also present as % of transactions from total
+    - Same or different input: `tx_ringmember_sourcetx_count_dist.csv`
+    - Same input: `tx_ringmember_sourcetx_count_sameinput_dist.csv`

+    - Columns always included:
+        - n_ringmembers: Number of ringmembers from same source transaction

+    - Same or different input columns:
+        - n_tx: Number of transactions where this occurred
+        - n_tx_pct: n_tx as percentage of transactions out of total of transactions for all values for n_ringmembers > 1
+        - n_tx_pct_rct: n_tx as percentage of RingCT transactions in entire blockchain

+    - Same input columns:
+        - n_txinput: Number of transaction inputs where this occurred
+        - n_txinput_pct: n_txinput as percentage of transaction inputs out of total of transaction inputs for all values for n_ringmembers > 1
+        - n_txinput_pct_rct: n_txinput as percentage of RingCT transaction inputs in entire blockchain

+2. Question D: repeat #1 for "multiple" variant
+    - Same or different input: `tx_ringmember_sourcetx_count_multiple_dist.csv`
+    - Same input: `tx_ringmember_sourcetx_count_sameinput_multiple_dist.csv`

+    - Columns:
+        - n_ringmember_sourcetx: Number of source transactions that were used in > 1 transaction inputs, for all transaction inputs
+            - (will double count i.e. if same tx was used for 2 ringmembers in different inputs A and B, it will count 2 source transactions)
+        - n_tx: Number of transactions where this occurred
+        - n_tx_pct: Percentage of transactions in this data set
+        - n_tx_pct_rct: Percentage of RingCT transactions in entire blockchain

+3. Question E: query using block_height and monero_version HF ranges
+    - Same or different input: `tx_ringmember_sourcetx_count_version.csv`
+    - Same input: `tx_ringmember_sourcetx_count_sameinput_version.csv`

+    - Columns always included:
+        - version: Hard fork version number
+        - height: Start height for hard fork
+        - n_ringmembers: Number of ringmembers from same source transaction

+    - Same or different input columns:
+        - n_tx: Number of transactions where this occurred

+    - Same input columns:
+        - n_txinput: Number of transaction inputs where this occurred

+# Design
 1. Metrics of current ring-membership-sql data, for calculating percentages:
     - Height range (tx_ringmember_list_block_height_max) = 2457499
     - Number of RingCT transactions (tx_input_list_rct_count_tx) = 15647807